V-ID Market Capitalization Reaches $45.71 Million (VIDT)

 V-ID Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as V-ID directly using U.S. dollars.
-Investors seeking to trade V-ID should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as V-ID directly using U.S. dollars.
+Investors seeking to acquire V-ID should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase V-ID using one of the exchanges listed above.

 Receive News & Updates for V-ID Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for V-ID and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.